$p$-adic $L$-functions for elliptic curves over global function fields: Introduction

+In this article, we consider the case where $K$ is a global function field of characteristic $p$ and $A/K$ an ordinary elliptic curve.
+In view of the modularity of $A/K$ (or of its quadratic twist, when $A/K$ is a constant curve), it is more or less known that a good candidate of the analytic side for the Iwasawa main conjecture does exist.
+Our first aim is to establish the explicit definition of such a $p$-adic $L$-function $\mathscr L_{A/L}$.
+It turns out that $\mathscr L_{A/L}$ is defined as an element in $\Q_p\Lambda$ and is characterized by its interpolation of the special values of twisted Hasse-Weil $L$-functions.
+Thus, in this article the Iwasawa main conjecture for $A/L$, or $A/L/K$ to emphasis the role of $L/K$, means

+Next, we investigate properties of the principal fractional ideal $\mathscr L_{A/L}\cdot\Lambda$, and show that it and $\mathrm{CH}_\Lambda(X_L)$ both satisfy the same types of formulae: the algebraic functional equation, the specialization formula and the restriction formula.
+We also check in several cases that the Iwasawa main conjecture \eqref{e:imc} holds.
+As an application, we show that if $A/K$ has semistable reduction everywhere, then as expected, $\mathscr L_{A/L}\in \Lambda$, and has the same $\mu$-invariant as that of $X_L$.

-In this article, we introduce a $p$-adic $L$-function $\mathscr L_{A/L}$ associated to an ordinary elliptic curve $A$ over a global function field $K$ of characteristic $p$ together with a $\mathbb{Z}_{p}^{d}$-extension $L/K$, $d=0$ allowed, unramified outside a finite set of places where $A$ has ordinary (good ordinary or multiplicative) reductions.
-This $\mathscr L_{A/L}$ is characterized by its interpolation of the special values of twisted Hasse-Weil $L$-functions, we show that it satisfies the desired functional equation and specialization formula in connection with the characteristic ideal of the dual $p^\infty$-Selmer group of $A/L$.
-The Iwasawa main conjecture having $\mathscr{L}_{A / L}$ as the analytic side is checked in several cases.
-If $d\geq 3$, the conjecture holds for $A/L$ if and only if it holds for all $\Z_p^2$-extensions $A/L'$ belonging to a given non-empty Zariski open subset of the corresponding Grassmannian $\mathrm{Gr}(d-2,d)(\Z_p)$.
+Finally, we reduce the proof of \eqref{e:imc} to the $d=2$ cases, namely, if $d\geq 3$, the conjecture holds for $A/L$ if and only if it holds for all $\Z_p^2$-extensions $L'/K$ belonging to a given non-empty Zariski open subset of the corresponding Grassmannian $\mathrm{Gr}(d-2,d)(\Z_p)$.